Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/tinytreats-product-endpoints.md

 This endpoint:
 1. Retrieves all products from the database, including unavailable ones
-2. Maps them to `ProductDto` objects
+2. Uses AutoMapper's `ProjectTo` method to efficiently map them to `ProductDto` objects
 3. Returns a 200 OK response with the products
 4. Requires the "Admin" role